MattiaDif/closed-loop-neuroengineering/README.md

 `git clone https://github.com/StefanoBuccelli/closed-loop-neuroscience.git`

-Thereafter, to start using all the repo functionalities avoiding potential missing file issues, please run the setup.exe to add to your Matlab path all the project.
+To start using all the repo functionalities avoiding potential missing file issues, please run the setup.exe to add to your Matlab path all the project.

-### Simulink library

 ### Example application

+If you just want to have a look at the Simulink library functionalities, please download the example application here: https://it.mathworks.com/matlabcentral/fileexchange/101238-iit-genoa-intan-hdl-blocks

 ## Documentation